I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntddvdeo/ns-ntddvdeo-_video_memory_information.md

 The size, in bytes, of the virtual address range that is mapped to video RAM.
 Memory accessible through a bank switch mechanism is not described by this value.

 This value must be equal to the product <b>VideoMemoryBitmapHeight</b> * <b>ScreenStride</b>, where each factor in the product is a member of the <a href="..\ntddvdeo\ns-ntddvdeo-_video_mode_information.md">VIDEO_MODE_INFORMATION</a> structure.

+`FrameBufferBase`

+Pointer to the virtual address of the <a href="https://msdn.microsoft.com/f697e0db-1db0-4a81-94d8-0ca079885480">frame buffer</a> in the caller's address space.
+The frame buffer is the actively displayed part of video RAM.

+`FrameBufferLength`

+Specifies the linear length of the frame buffer in the caller's virtual address space.
+Memory accessible through a bank switch mechanism is not described by this value.

+This value must be equal to the product <b>VisScreenWidth</b> * <b>ScreenStride</b>, where each term in this product is a member of the <a href="..\ntddvdeo\ns-ntddvdeo-_video_mode_information.md">VIDEO_MODE_INFORMATION</a> structure.

 ## Remarks
 In the <a href="..\ntddvdeo\ni-ntddvdeo-ioctl_video_map_video_memory.md">IOCTL_VIDEO_MAP_VIDEO_MEMORY</a> request, <a href="..\ntddvdeo\ns-ntddvdeo-_video_memory.md">VIDEO_MEMORY</a> serves as an input structure, while VIDEO_MEMORY_INFORMATION serves as an output structure.